JamesTiberiusKirk/BCS-Hackathon-2021/README.md

     - Crypto sim app
         - either simulating our own coin
         - or using an existing one and haiving fake money
+    - Hold.lol sim
+        - single coin exchange
+        - coin charts based on random data from real life (e.g. twitter)
+            - maybe tied with the real value of some real coin
+            - tied in to someone else bying it too
+        - sleep on it
 - Health
 - Boomer tech
     - Chat bot